Dark Matter

 Naked by the mirror putting up your hair

-Baby, its hard
+Baby, it’s hard

 When the kids came to see you for the last time